aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/aspose-words-instead-of-vsto/_index.md

 ﻿---
-title: How to Use Aspose.Words Instead of VSTO – Aspose.Words for .NET
+title: How to Use Aspose.Words Instead of VSTO
+second_title: Aspose.Words for .NET
 articleTitle: How to Use Aspose.Words Instead of VSTO
 linktitle: How to Use Aspose.Words Instead of VSTO
 description: "How to download and install Aspose.Words for .NET and what prerequisites have to be met to work with Aspose.Words instead of VSTO using C#."